Parrots with an oil-based coating on their feathers produce less dust, while those with powder-based coatings produce more dust.

 If you have respiratory issues, this could worsen them or create new health issues.

 Parrot Dust Allergy

-According to Allergy, Asthma & Clinical Immunology, up to 40% of the population is sensitive to foreign proteins in the environment.
-This means that if you’re exposed to parrot dust constantly, you may develop an allergy.
+According to Allergy, Asthma & Clinical Immunology, up to 40% of the population is sensitive to foreign environmental proteins.
+So, if exposed to parrot dust constantly, you may develop an allergy.

 For the average person, it’s just an annoyance.
 Owners who are sensitive to airborne particles may deal with these symptoms regularly.
-The best approach is to reduce how much parrot dust is in your home.
+The best solution is to reduce parrot dust in your home.

 - Shortness of breath

 Prolonged exposure may trigger an asthma attack.
-Someone with asthma may be unable to stay in the same room as a dusty parrot that isn’t properly cared for.
+Someone with asthma may be unable to stay in the same room as a dusty parrot.

 Bird Fancier’s Lung

 Bird fancier’s lung is a disease unique to bird owners.
-It is a type of hypersensitivity pneumonitis, which is caused by exposure to proteins present in:
+It’s a type of hypersensitivity pneumonitis, which is caused by exposure to proteins present in: